dagbjorn/microcoffeeoncloud/README.md

 Then specify the GroupId value of the `eksctl-microcoffeeoncloud-nodegroup-ng-xxxxxxx` security group when creating the firewall openings.

-For accessing the node port of the database, run:
+For accessing the node port of the database, run (replacing `GroupId` by the actual value):

     aws ec2 authorize-security-group-ingress --group-id=GroupId --protocol=tcp --port=30017 --cidr=0.0.0.0/0

-For accessing the node ports of the Microcoffee services, run.
+And similar, for accessing the node ports of the Microcoffee services, run.

     aws ec2 authorize-security-group-ingress --group-id=GroupId --protocol=tcp --port=30080-30099 --cidr=0.0.0.0/0
     aws ec2 authorize-security-group-ingress --group-id=GroupId --protocol=tcp --port=30443-30462 --cidr=0.0.0.0/0